 - I. Any individual may submit a complaint alleging that a legislator, legislative officer, or legislative employee has violated a law, guideline, rule, or regulation of the General Court. - II.
-The committee shall initiate a complaint on its own motion against any individual the committee determines has not complied with the provisions of RSA 14-B:8, regarding the filing of a financial disclosure form.
-The chairperson shall file the complaint on behalf of the committee and is not required to recuse from participation in any subsequent proceedings regarding the complaint. - III.
+The committee shall initiate a complaint on its own motion against any individual the committee determines has not complied with the provisions of RSA 14-B:8, regarding the filing of a financial disclosure form. - III.
 Each complaint shall be submitted in writing and signed under oath by the complainant.
-The respondent shall be furnished with a copy of the complaint, and a copy shall be sent to each member of the committee for review.
+The respondent shall be furnished with a copy of the complaint, and a copy shall be sent to each member of the committee for review. - IV.
+The committee shall promptly examine each sworn complaint.
+The committee may summarily discharge the complaint without a meeting or further proceeding, in accordance with paragraph II of section 2 of these rules, if the committee determines by an affirmative vote of at least 4 members that the complaint is frivolous, scurrilous, or retaliatory in nature, fails to allege conduct which is contrary to the law, ethics guidelines, rules or regulations, or is otherwise plainly not within the committee's jurisdiction.

-- IV.
-Upon receipt of written notification from the attorney general that the attorney general has undertaken an investigation into matters relating to any complaint filed with the committee, the committee shall coordinate its proceedings with respect to the complaint with the attorney general and shall suspend its proceedings upon the request of the attorney general until completion of the investigation. - V. The committee shall promptly examine each sworn complaint.
-The committee may summarily discharge the complaint without a meeting or further proceeding, in accordance with paragraph II of section 2 of these rules, if the committee determines by an affirmative vote of at least 4 members that the complaint is frivolous, scurrilous, or retaliatory in nature, fails to allege conduct which is contrary to the law, ethics guidelines, rules or regulations, or is otherwise plainly not within the committee's jurisdiction. - VI.
-The committee shall conduct an initial review of each complaint it does not discharge.
-The committee shall dismiss a complaint after determining: - (a) That the committee does not have jurisdiction to consider it under RSA 14-B: - (b) It is obviously without merit; or - (c) It is obviously unfounded. - VII.
+- V. The committee shall conduct an initial review of each complaint it does not discharge.
+The committee shall dismiss a complaint after determining: - (a) That the committee does not have jurisdiction to consider it under RSA 14-B; - (b) It is obviously without merit; or - (c) It is obviously unfounded. - VI.
 The committee shall dismiss any complaint arising out of acts or omissions occurring more than 2 years prior to the receipt of the complaint.
-However, when the last episode of an alleged pattern of recurring legislative conduct arises within the 2-year period, the committee may consider all prior acts or omissions alleged to be a part of such pattern. - VIII.
-Receipt by the committee of a complaint which is repetitive of a prior complaint, whether from the same or a different source, following disposition of the initial complaint, shall be acknowledged, but the committee shall take no further action thereon. - IX.
-Any complaint which appears to have merit, but which is defective in some respect so that the committee cannot act thereon, or requires clarification, may be returned to the complainant for clarification and resubmission. - X. The committee may invite the respondent, the complainant, and any other individual or individuals the committee deems appropriate, to appear before the committee to testify or to submit written evidence. - XI.
-The respondent and complainant shall be notified promptly in writing of any action taken by the committee pursuant to this section.
+However, when the last episode of an alleged pattern of recurring legislative conduct arises within the 2-year period, the committee may consider all prior acts or omissions alleged to be a part of such pattern. - VII.
+Receipt by the committee of a complaint which is repetitive of a prior complaint, whether from the same or a different source, following disposition of the initial complaint, shall be acknowledged, but the committee shall take no further action thereon. - VIII.
+Any complaint which appears to have merit, but which is defective in some respect so that the committee cannot act thereon, or requires clarification, may be returned to the complainant for clarification and resubmission. - IX.
+The committee may invite the respondent, the complainant, and any other individual or individuals the committee deems appropriate, to appear before the committee to testify or to submit written evidence. - X. The respondent and complainant shall be notified promptly in writing of any action taken by the committee pursuant to this section.